odooaktiv/UserLocation/user_location/README.md

 Uer Location App
 ------------------------------------

-Odoo Version : Odoo 11.0 Community Master
+Odoo Version : Odoo 14.0 Community

 Installation
 -------------------------------------
 Install the Application => Apps -> User Location(user_location)

 Overview
 -------------------------------------
-This module will allow to users to see them logged in info(logged in date/ location).
+This module will allow users to see them logged in info(logged in date/ location).